Inequality of avalanche sizes in models of fracture: Introduction

 \section{Introduction}

-When a solid is slowly loaded until its breaking point, it goes through many microscopic damages that grow, interact and accumulate into a macroscopic failure (for example, a shear plane in the case of compression induced damage in quasi-brittle objects).
+When a solid is slowly loaded until its breaking point, it goes through many microscopic damages.
+Such microscopic damages can grow with additional load applied, interact via the stress field modification, and accumulate into a macroscopic failure (for example, a shear plane in the case of compression induced damage in quasi-brittle objects).
 However, all breaking events are not equally damaging.
 Indeed, if we go by the acoustic energy signal ($S$) emitted in each event, their size distribution ($P(S)$) usually has a fat-tail ($P(S)\sim S^{-\delta}$), implying a very few events accounting for most of the damages incurred \cite{wiley_book,BONAMY20111}.
 This `damage inequality' is reminiscent of inequalities observed in a myriad of complex systems, including physical (from crackling noise \cite{crackling} in magnetic domain wall movements to the largest mechanical failures in earthquakes \cite{earthquake}), sociological \cite{Chatterjee_2015}(deaths in armed conflicts, citations of papers) and economic (wealth distribution) \cite{chakrabarti2013econophysics} systems.
-This fat-tail or power-law behavior is often attributed to the vicinity of a critical point in the system that is reached either through the fine tuning of an external parameter (magnetic fields in the case of domain walls) or the system self-organizes to the critical point through a slow drive \cite{PhysRevLett.59.381}.
+This fat-tail or power-law behavior is often attributed to the vicinity of a critical point in the system that is reached either through the fine tuning of an external parameter or the system self-organizes to the critical point through a slow drive \cite{PhysRevLett.59.381}.